 Dying Light is a game that just won’t die.
 Despite releasing right at the start of 2015, it’s had a constant stream of updates pouring into it in the years since with developers Techland only just recently revealing that more was yet to come.
 If you’re looking for the complete zombie game package, look no further.

-A sequel is due out in 2020, so here’s hoping it’s a smash hit out of the gate rather than a slow grower like its predecessor.
+A sequel is due out sometime down the line, so here’s hoping it’s a smash hit out of the gate rather than a slow grower like its predecessor.

 We reviewed The Following edition of the game and fell in love:

 “If you’re yet to check out the original Dying Light, this Enhanced Edition is the perfect way to introduce yourself to what could be the start of a phenomenal franchise.”

 Buy if: you want to dropkick zombies off of a bridge.
 Avoid if: zombies aren’t your thing.

 A game that was announced possibly a little too early, Final Fantasy VII Remake began to feel like a game that would never come out.
 It’s surreal that it’s actually now out, even more so that it turned out to be damn good.

 More of a remix of the original game than a straight remake, Final Fantasy VII Remake changes things up a lot, whether that’s the combat, storyline, or, most noticeably, visuals.
 It nails almost everything new it tries.

 Ostensibly focusing on just the first disc of the original game, the extra detail poured into FFVIIR makes it one of the PS4’s best love letters to the RPG genre as a whole and has left many excited for the chapters still to come.